IMPORTANT SAFETY INFORMATION

 The most common side effects are nose and throat irritation, headache, injection site pain, injection site skin reaction, upper respiratory tract infection, eyelid swelling, eyelid drooping, sinus inflammation, and nausea.

 Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, vitamins and herbal and other natural products.
 Using Dysport with certain other medicines may cause serious side effects.
-Do not start any new medicines until you have told your doctor that you received Dysport in the past.
+Do not start any new medicines while taking Dysport without talking to your doctor first.

-Especially tell your doctor if you: have received any other botulinum toxin product in the last four months, have received injections of botulinum toxin, such as Myobloc®, Botox®, or Xeomin® in the past (be sure your doctor knows exactly which product you received), have recently received an antibiotic by injection, take muscle relaxants, take an allergy or cold medicine, or take a sleep medicine.
+Especially tell your doctor if you: have received any other botulinum toxin product in the last four months, have received injections of botulinum toxin, such as Myobloc® (rimabotulinumtoxinB) or Botox® (onabotulinumtoxinA) in the past (be sure your doctor knows exactly which product you received), have recently received an antibiotic by injection, take muscle relaxants, take an allergy or cold medicine, or take a sleep medicine.

 Use in Specific Populations